sofiajaramillo/DMS-code/2021-05-13-FinalProject.md

 After incorporting this simple code, I paused and starting creating the food class for creating food pellets that the creatures would eat.

 This was also fairly easy since it's just a condensed duplicate of the creature class, albeit without the movement.
-Instead
+Instead it had code that would create a new food object upon a mouse click.

-After finishing the food portion, I simply used some of the code from my squirrel code for eating and reprducing.
-I obviously tweaked it to fit this new context, and
+After finishing the food portion, I simply used some of the code from my squirrel code for eating and reproducing methods.
+I obviously tweaked it to fit this new context, and in the end, I managed to get it working.

+So now I had a program that created a

+The problem now was the flocking.

+Even though

 ### Positives and Negatives